1. About senna

 - adults and children aged 12 years and over is 1 or 2 tablets at bedtime (or 1 tablet of Senokot Max Strength)

 - children aged between 6 and 11 years is a single tablet at bedtime

 The normal dose of senna syrup for constipation in:

-- adults and children aged 6 years and over is 1 or 2 5ml spoonfuls at bedtime
+- adults and children aged 6 years and over is one or two 5ml spoonfuls at bedtime

-- children aged 2 to 5 years (only under medical supervision) is half to 1 5ml spoonful at bedtime
+- children aged 2 to 5 years (only under medical supervision) is half to one 5ml spoonful at bedtime

 Liquid senna comes with a plastic cup or spoon to measure the dose.
 Do not use a kitchen spoon as it will not give the right amount.
 If you do not have a cup or spoon, ask your pharmacist for one.